ryyyysoul/EDMPortfolio/Finals Task 5/README.md

 ---

-- CREATE a STORED PROCEDURE that WILL take a SINGLE PARAMETER and UPDATED the Name of Vendor ‘Bryson,Inc.’ to ‘Bryson and Co’.
+## Step 2: CREATE a STORED PROCEDURE
+- This WILL take a SINGLE PARAMETER and UPDATED the Name of Vendor `Bryson,Inc.` to `Bryson and Co`.

 ```sql
 DELIMITER //